drandreaskrueger/chainhammer/docs/cloud.md

   * Virtualization type: hvm
   * press select
 * choose type `t2.micro`
+  * because that is in the "free tier"
+  * OR `t2.small` at least, if you also want to run quorum-crux
+  * OR `t2.medium` if you don't want loose quorum performance by swap
 * Next ...
 Step 3: Configure Instance Details
   * Network: Default
   * Subnet: Default in eu-west-2a
   * auto assign public IP: enable
 * Next ...
 Step4: Add Storage
+  * 10 GiB
-  * 10 GiB (the default 8GiB are enough but then we need to always remove all docker images, which extends the experiment runs by about 6 minutes)
+    * the default 8GiB are enough for single experiments of ONE client, but cannot hold all docker images
 * Next ...
 Step 5: Add Tags
   * Name: chainhammer
   * Environment: dev